 The mission of the School of Health and Consumer Sciences is to focus on improving the quality of life regionally, nationally and globally by fostering life-long learners, conducting innovative research and teaching and delivering effective education and outreach.
 Our faculty work collaboratively to improve individuals’ health and translate scientific discoveries into practice through translational research, discovering through basic research, and progress to the clinical level and application.

-Dr. Kendra Kattelmann (nutrition education), Dr. Jessica Meendering (physical activity) and Dr. Lacey McCormack (public health nutrition) collaborate to direct the Behavioral Nutrition and Physical Activity Laboratory at SDSU.
+Dr. Kendra Kattelmann (nutrition education) and Dr. Jessica Meendering (physical activity) collaborate to direct the Behavioral Nutrition and Physical Activity Laboratory at SDSU.
 Together, these researchers contribute to our understanding of how environments and education impact diet and physical activity behaviors of individuals throughout the lifespan, especially among rural populations.
 Graduate Research Assistants that work in the Behavioral Nutrition and Physical Activity Laboratory gain valuable experience in all aspects of the research process and work toward publication of their thesis work.
 Past projects have included examining associations between school wellness policies and school environments in elementary schools and exploring the associations between the home food environment and preschool child diet, physical activity and weight status.
 For more information and to see current research projects, visit the Behavioral Nutrition & Physical Activity Laboratory website.

 The Biomechanics and Human Movement Science Laboratory is equipped with 3D motion capture (Qualisys; 6 Oqus 300 series cameras), ground reaction force plates (AMTI; BP400600HF, BP600900 and AccuPower) and Visual 3D software for post processing.
 The lab equipment is used for the study of the application of mechanical principles to human movement.
 Although the equipment is suited for the analysis of a variety of movements, the focus of the lab is lower extremity biomechanics.
 Current and future projects include; Biomechanics of functional activities for people with multiple sclerosis, Mechanical asymmetries in people with multiple sclerosis, Running mechanics of obese children and the relationship between running mechanics, diet and bone mineral density.